Becksteinlab/propkatraj/README.md

 ## Citation

 If you use `propkatraj` in published work please cite Reference 1 for PROPKA 3.1 and Reference 2 for the ensemble method itself.
+Reference 3 is for the software if you need a specific software citation.

 1. C. R. Søndergaard, M. H. M. Olsson, M. Rostkowski, and
    J. H. Jensen.
 Improved treatment of ligands and coupling effects in